 - Clients who have not been seen before

 - Clients who have not been seen in more than two years

 - Clients with an urgent situation who are being asked to book out longer than expected or ideal

 - Clients who have had difficulty paying for services in the past

-This may be the hardest piece of the process, technically, for practices that want to start requiring a deposit for appointments.
-While the policy is aimed at improving efficiency, the root of the process, collecting the deposit, will likely end up causing decreased efficiency in the front end.
+This may be the hardest part of the process for practices that want to start requiring a deposit for appointments.
+While the policy is aimed at improving efficiency, the root of the process — collecting the deposit — will likely end up causing decreased efficiency in the front end.
 The receptionist will now have to:

 - Explain why the practice is asking for a deposit

 - Clearly review the reasons for no refunds

 - Collect the credit card and run the deposit